jamesherriott1/milestone_project_2/README.md

 ## Tests

-I've added some html to the head section of the index.html file.

-I've added a h2 and div to the dealer section in te body and checked in the browser and everyhting seems to be working fine.
+Added a h2 and div to the dealer section in te body and checked in the browser and everyhting seems to be working fine.
 Tested in W3C, no errors.
 <!--add screenshots from assets folder once uploaded to file - screenshot1-->

 Added h2 to the player section of the body and 2 buttons.
 Also added a h3 which showed and empty header warning when tested.
 This is something I want to add to once the javascript is added if it works.